oci-hpc/oci-hpc-runbook-StarCCM/README.md

 The architecture for this runbook is as follow, we have one main machine (The headnode) that will start the jobs.
 Other machines (Compute Nodes) will be accessible from the headnode and STAR-CCM+ will distribute the jobs to the compute nodes.
 The headnode will be accesible through SSH from anyone with the key (or VNC if you decide to enable it) Compute nodes will only be accessible from inside the network.
 This is made possible with 1 Virtual Cloud Network with 2 subnets, one public and one private.

 ![](https://github.com/oci-hpc/oci-hpc-runbook-shared/blob/master/images/HPC_arch_draft.png "GPU Architecture for Running HFSS in OCI")

+# Deployment

+Deploying this architecture on OCI can be done in different ways.
+* The [resource Manager](https://github.com/oci-hpc/oci-hpc-runbook-StarCCM/blob/master/Documentation/ResourceManager.md#deployment-through-resource-manager) let you deploy it from the console.
+Only relevant variables are shown but others can be changed in the zip file.
+* [Terraform](https://github.com/oci-hpc/oci-hpc-runbook-StarCCM/blob/master/Documentation/terraform.md#terraform-installation) is a scripting language for deploying resources.
+It is the foundation of the Resource Manager, using it will be easier if you need to make modifications to the terraform stack often.
+* The [web console](https://github.com/oci-hpc/oci-hpc-runbook-StarCCM/blob/master/Documentation/ManualDeployment.md#deployment-via-web-console) let you create each piece of the architecture one by one.
+This can be used to avoid any terraform scripting or using existing templates.